 To summarize, they create time differences between the two channels for frequencies below 1Khz using the free Voxengo Sound Delay plugin;

-level differences (what a simple panpot does) above 1Khz with the added high-shelf cut of 3dB starting from 5Khz to either the left or right channel to simulate head absorpion (when a sound comes from the right, our left ear receives a slightly darker tone due to our head behaving like a filter).
+level differences (what a simple panpot does) above 1Khz with the added high-shelf cut of 3dB starting from 5Khz to either the left or right channel to simulate head absorption (when a sound comes from the right, our left ear receives a slightly darker tone due to our head behaving like a filter).

-Also, since we filtered the haas effect (created with time differences between the channels) we have a more mono-compatible effect than the full non-filtered version.
+Also, since we filtered the Haas effect (created with time differences between the channels) we have a more mono-compatible effect than the full non-filtered version.

 In the example below listen to the differences between a standard panning effect and our 'psychoacoustic panner' device!
 (Put on your headphones to better hear this).